 SVAMC was formed as a 501(c)(3) non-profit foundation in 2014 and launched with the announcement of The Tech List in 2015.
 Since its launch, SVAMC has grown quickly to be the global voice of technology dispute resolution.

-The current SVAMC Board of Directors has twenty-one highly-regarded members of the technology ADR community who share a commitment to SVAMC’s non-profit, educational mission.
+The current SVAMC Board of Directors has twenty-seven highly-regarded members of the technology ADR community who share a commitment to SVAMC’s non-profit, educational mission.
 SVAMC includes among its leadership technology company corporate counsel, law firm counsel and leading technology neutrals with diverse backgrounds and subject matter expertise.

 In recent years, SVAMC has significantly expanded its global outreach, entered into new program collaborations with the world’s leading ADR institutions, extended ties to many global law firms and launched several diversity initiatives in the technology dispute resolution sector.